winterdrive/WorkToolKit/README.md

 <hr/>

 ## Backup
-Google downsizing the volumn of my educational google drive account, I use this batch file for backuping my files with appropriate filename periodically.
+Google downsized the drive volumn of my educational account, I use this batch file for backuping my files with appropriate filename periodically.
   - **backup.bat**

 <hr/>